-The anterior cervical discectomy and fusion (ACDF) performed at Marina Del Rey Hospital might be the answer you are looking for in a procedure meant to relieve your symptoms.
+The anterior cervical discectomy and fusion (ACDF) performed at Cedars-Sinai Marina del Rey Hospital might be the answer you are looking for in a procedure meant to relieve your symptoms.

 Our Spine Center is offering you access to the most qualified specialists and the best of today’s most advanced technology so you can receive the medical care you deserve.

 ACDF stands for anterior cervical discectomy and fusion.
 This is a neck surgery that implies the removal of a damaged cervical disc in order to relieve the pressure and alleviate the correlated pain.
 The disc that is removed can be herniated or degenerative.